 Charge cards can affect your credit score in a couple of ways.

 - They can help you reduce your credit utilization ratio.
 Also called credit utilization rate, this is the portion of your total available credit you're currently using.
 The lower your credit utilization ratio, the better; experts recommend keeping credit utilization below 30%.
 Because charge cards don't set a spending limit, a credit ratio can't be calculated.
-You can use them to make big purchases that might max out your credit card and hurt your credit score.
+This means a charge card balance won't affect scores calculated using recent FICO® Score models in the same way a traditional credit card would.
+You can use them to make big purchases that would otherwise max out a traditional credit card and hurt your FICO® Score.

 - Paying your charge card balance in full and on time will help to improve your credit score; failing to do so will hurt it.
 Just as with any type of credit, the key is being responsible.